When Do SAT Scores Come Out?

 Understanding Your Composite Score

-Your SAT score is a composite of two section scores: Math and Evidence-Based Reading & Writing.
-Each section score ranges from 200 to 800, and the two scores are added together to get your composite score, which ranges from 400 to 1600.
+Your SAT score is a composite score report up of two section scores: Math and Evidence-Based Reading & Writing.
+Each section score ranges from 200 to 800, and the two scores are added together to get your total score, your composite score, which ranges from 400 to 1600.

-It’s important to note that the SAT does not have a passing score.
-Instead, colleges and universities use SAT scores as one factor in their admissions decisions.
+It’s important to note that the SAT does not have a target score for a passing score.
+Instead, colleges and universities use average SAT scores only as one factor in their admissions decisions.
 Some schools may have minimum score requirements, but these vary widely and are often influenced by other factors such as your GPA and extracurricular activities.

 Interpreting Your Section Scores

 Your section scores provide insight into your strengths and weaknesses in specific areas.
-For example, if you scored higher in Math than in Evidence-Based Reading & Writing, it may indicate that you have a stronger aptitude for quantitative reasoning.
-Conversely, if you scored higher in Evidence-Based Reading & Writing, it may indicate that you excel in analyzing and interpreting written texts.
+For example, if you scored higher in Math than in Evidence-Based Reading & Writing, it may indicate that you have a stronger aptitude for quantitative reasoning based reading and writing.
+Conversely, took the sat side, if you scored higher in Evidence-Based Reading & Writing, it may indicate that you excel in analyzing and interpreting written texts based reading and writing.

-It’s important to remember that both section scores are important, and colleges and universities will consider both when making admissions decisions.
-A strong performance in one section can help offset a weaker performance in the other, but it’s generally best to strive for a balanced score across both sections.
+It’s important to remember that the additional score reports both section scores are important, and colleges and universities will consider the scores come both when making admissions decisions.
+A strong performance in one section can help offset a weaker performance in the other, but it’s generally best to strive for a perfect score or a balanced score across both sections.

 Understanding Your Subscores

-In addition to your section scores, the SAT also provides subscores that provide more detailed information about your performance in specific areas.
-These subscores are reported on a scale of 1 to 15 and are intended to help you identify areas where you may need to focus your studying.
+In addition to the score report and your section scores, the full SAT score report also an online score report provides subscores that offer more detailed information about your performance in specific areas.
+These subscores are reported in percentile score and on a scale scaled scores of 1 to 15 and are intended to help you identify areas where you may need to focus your studying.

 The subscores include: